-Pacific Gas and Electric (PG&E) requested authorization to conduct emergency vegetation removal of 55 trees along the Fort Bragg 1101 12 kilovolt (kV), Fort Bragg 1102 12 kV, and Gualala 111 12 kV distribution lines.
-PG&E's team of qualified arborists identified trees on 53 privately-owned parcels and two parcels owned by the County of Mendocino from Inglenook to Gualala that warrant emergency removal.
-These trees are listed by parcels 1-55 in Attachment 1, and are also described with their unique Tree Identification numbers (assigned by PG&E arborists for each distribution line) in Attachment 3.
+Pacific Gas and Electric (PG&E) requested authorization to conduct emergency vegetation removal along approximately 6.3 miles of the Fort Bragg-Elk 60 kilovolt (kV) transmission line.
 PG&E must perform ongoing vegetation management to comply with existing state and federal laws and regulations.
 Doing so is crucial to maintain reliable service, especially during severe weather or disasters.
 PG&E's routine maintenance program for distribution lines specifies measures for maintaining compliance on overhead lines under GO95 Rule 35, Public Resource Code (PRC) §4293.
 California's wildfire season has increased substantially in both duration and severity.
 The increase in wildfire risk has resulted in a necessity for routine vegetation management efforts along PG&E's assets which, for the purposes of this project, are overhead electrical distribution lines.
 Increased wildfire risk, coupled with the drought conditions in Mendocino County, necessitate vegetation removal sooner than a standard Coastal Development Permit can be processed.
-If the 55 trees that will be addressed by this project are not removed expeditiously, the identified vegetation hazards could result in:
+PG&E's team of qualified arborists identified 127 trees on public and private lands that require emergency management (see Attachment